Buy 1 contract, get 1 40% off

+The second option is to create one LLC and establish a DBA for each brand underneath (think umbrella metaphor here).
+This is a great option if all of your ventures somewhat coincide with one another.
+For instance, if you are a photographer and videographer, it would make sense to just have both DB’s under one LLC.
 However, this may be risky if (1) one of your brands turns out to not be successful and (2) one of your brands gets sued.
-If one business begins to fail then it may have the ability to pull revenue from the other brands.
-You must keep in mind that a DBA recognizes your brands by different names but under one LLC, so in the eyes of taxes or accounting all brands can fail when one brand fails.
+If one business begins to fail, then it has the ability to pull revenue from the other brands.
+The same goes for getting sued.
+You must keep in mind that a DBA recognizes your brands by different names, but legally they are still under one LLC.
+So in the eyes of the law, when one brand fails, all brands fail.
 This is probably the largest downside to utilizing DBAs in your business.
-A way to avoid this from happening is to keep separate accounts for each brand, internally, so if something happens you are properly budgeted and prepared to mitigate any financial risks.
-It allows you to keep revenue and profit loss from each brand separate while better managing oversight.
-But again, third parties will not recognize this tactic so you should consider all financial risks of your new brand before adding it as a DBA to your existing business.
+A way to avoid this from happening is to keep separate accounts for each brand internally, so if something happens, you are properly budgeted and prepared to mitigate any financial risks.This allows you to keep revenue and profit loss from each brand separate while better-managing oversight.
+You can also shield each DBA with a separate insurance policy.
+But again, third parties will often not recognize this tactic, so you should consider all financial risks of your new brand before adding it as a DBA to your existing business.

-Additionally, if one of your brands ends up in a lawsuit then all the brands under that LLC share in that liability.
-So, say your videography business was sued due to your drone being used improperly and hitting a home, then your photography business would also be on the hook for any damages that occurred and could be dragged into the lawsuit.
+Additionally, if one of your brands ends up in a lawsuit, then all the brands under that LLC share in that liability.
+So, say your videography business was sued due to your drone being misused and hitting a home, then your photography business would also be on the hook for any damages that occurred and could be dragged into the lawsuit.
 It's best to weigh whether your risks are small enough with all brands that they can easily be assumed by the overall umbrella of the LLC or whether you should separate those risks.

 Whichever method you choose is perfectly fine and legal!
 However, it is vital for you to logistically look at your risks and liabilities, staff-power, and financial stability before making a decision.
-If your new brand poses a significant legal or financial risk then you should lean towards making it into an entirely different entity.
+If your new brand poses a significant legal or financial risk, then you should lean towards making it into an entirely different entity.
 Remember, you can put as many DBAs as you want under your LLC and do not have to stick to the same method for each brand.
 If two brands feel safe and the other risky, then put two as DBAs for your current LLC and make the other its own entity.
-As always, if you need more help in making this decision or setting up DBAs, do not be hesitant to seek legal counsel in your state.
+As always, if you need more help in making this decision or setting up DBAs, do not hesitate to seek legal counsel in your state.

 THIS BLOG POST IS NOT A SUBSTITUTE FOR LEGAL ADVICE.
 EVERY SITUATION IS DIFFERENT & IS FACT-SPECIFIC.
 A proper legal analysis is necessary based on your location and contract.
 Consult an attorney in your home state for advice regarding your contract or specific legal situation.